jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ## Session Zero

-Sit down at the table for session zero with a few ideas about the campaign, a broad concept of the world, and a hook.
+Sit down at the table for session zero with a few ideas about the campaign, a broad concept of the world, a potential overarching theme, and a hook.
 But don't plan too much beforehand.
 Let the heroes your players create inform the world and where things could go.

 ### CATS